mnmalone/mnmalone2021/_posts/2021-10-10-schlocktober-week-1.md

 <b>Schlocktober 2021</b> officially began one week ago now and, all things considered, I think it’s going pretty well!

 If you’ve been following me on Twitter, you’ve probably seen me [tweeting each prompt out]( https://twitter.com/maxwell_irl) and offering my preliminary thoughts on each one too, at least as much as Twitter allows.
-Here, though, where the character restrictions are considerably laxer, I want to offer a few more details about the discovery process surrounding each prompt, summarize what I wrote for my responses, and, of course, I want to share my favorite prompt response from this previous week in its entirety.
+Here, though, where the character restrictions are considerably laxer, I want to offer a few more details about the discovery process surrounding each prompt, summarize what I wrote for my responses, and, of course, I want to share my favorite prompt response from this week in its entirety.

 So, without any further ado, let’s get right into it: